 - Provides primary care for animal ambassadors housed at the clinic, including training of ambassador animals.

 - Assists in other duties as assigned by hospital or administration staff.

 EDUCATION AND/OR WORK EXPERIENCE REQUIREMENTS

 - Extensive wildlife rehabilitation skills.
-Must be licensed/certified veterinary technician.
+Preference will be given to licensed/certified veterinary technician.

 - Excellent verbal, written and interpersonal communication skills.

 - Knowledge of office equipment and software systems including Microsoft Word, Excel, and Outlook.